coderamen666/srd-v3.5-md/epic/epic-feats.md

 Second, the force that powers a divine feat is the ability to channel positive or negative energy to turn or rebuke undead.
 Each use of a divine feat costs the character one turn/rebuke attempt from his or her number of attempts each day.
-If a character doesn't have any turn/rebuke attempts left, he or she can't use the feat.
+If a character doesn’t have any turn/rebuke attempts left, he or she can’t use the feat.
 Since turning or rebuking is a standard action, activating any of these feats is also a standard action.